-To date, THE PLACE OF US has received 28 5 STAR reviews on Amazon.
+To date, THE PLACE OF US has received 38 – 5 STAR reviews on Amazon.
 Thank YOU to everyone who has read my book.
-Below are excerpts from reviewers.
+Below are excerpts from some of the reviewers.
 To read the full review or to order a copy, please click the link below.

 Must read for parents and educators! ~ This book was deeply relatable on so many levels.
 As a mother, as a teacher, as a special ed educator and former special needs caretaker, I couldn’t put this down!
 Rebecca Deike

 Important memoir of love and strength ~ This memoir was a page turner for me.
 I’m a mother, teacher, caregiver…Karen’s ability to enable me to “know” her son was incredible.
 The chapters that focused on inclusion were very well written and relatable to me from a career in education.
 Marj Berkheimer